Are we living in a simulation and the nature of truth

 Matt: Let me just get to the point.
 In order to find out if you are deceived or not, you have to be able to determine if there is an internal inconsistency in your thinking system or worldview, and the other way is that there is a fact that comes from an external source that contradicts what you believe.

 Matt: If something is self-contradictory, it can't be true.
 If you accept that that's a true statement, then what you're doing is ultimately accepted the existence of a transcendental mind; and that's a whole other topic.
 But if your system has internal problems that cannot be resolved, then it is not true.

 Brotha: Why do I fell this is going be in a in a Matt 2014 apologetics book? lol.
 Everything is being transcribed very subtly here.
 Am I wrong?

 Matt: If however, there's an external source that provides information that contradicts your system, then it can be validated that your system is not true as well.

 [I told him that I was not audio recording the conversation]

-Matt: The reason I bring this up is because it makes sense to say that a transcendent being, a being that is outside of our universe outside of in your worlds, our simulation, that if this transcendent being would communicate to us, it would have to be a self-revelation that is authoritative and could be perceived as miraculous.
+Matt: The reason I bring this up is that it makes sense to say that a transcendent being--a being that is outside of our universe, outside of in your worlds, our simulation--that if this transcendent being would communicate to us, it would have to be a self-revelation that is authoritative and could be perceived as miraculous.
 This is exactly what we see in the Bible.
 Okay?

 Brotha: All the parts of me saying "is this being recorded" are probably going to be edited out.